Install glpkg installer (one-time setup)

 |---|---|

-logsession-monitor | Start monitor server (default) |
+logsession-monitor | Start monitor and open browser (default mode) |

-logsession-monitor start | Start monitor server |
+logsession-monitor --serve | Start server only (no browser) |

-logsession-monitor --help, -h | Show help |
+logsession-monitor --help | Show help |

-logsession-monitor --version, -v | Show version |
+logsession-monitor --version | Show version |

-Server Options
+CLI Options

-logsession-monitor start [options]
+logsession-monitor [subcommand] [options]

 Options:

---port <port> Set server port (default: 5001)
+-p, --port <port> Server port (default: 41820)

 Usage Examples